Darwin region water supply infrastructure upgrades

 Failure to expand Darwin’s water supply will increasingly constrain population and economic growth.
 It is also likely to impact on business and investor conﬁdence.

-This initiative should be considered as part of the National Water Reform Plan recommended in the 2016 Australian Infrastructure Plan.
-It is indicative of the requirement to ensure secure water supply to support further urban, industrial and/ or agricultural development in some parts of the country – including in response to increasing water demand associated with population and economic growth, and increasing variability in water supply.
+This proposal should be considered as part of the National Water Reform Plan recommended in the 2016 Australian Infrastructure Plan.
+It is indicative of the requirement to ensure secure water supply to support further urban, industrial and/or agricultural development in some parts of the country – including in response to increasing water demand associated with population and economic growth, and increasing variability in water supply.